KDE/kdewin-installer/readme.txt

 2 use QT_NO_DEBUG_OUTPUT instead of #ifdef DEBUG to avoid debug output

 3 gui
-	1 display file installing in gui, currently redraw does not work 2 goto finish page directly when installing is ready 3 only enable package type when a related package is available 4 center checkboxes in package selector page
+	2 goto finish page directly when installing is ready 3 only enable package type when a related package is available 4 center checkboxes in package selector page -> not possible yet, see comment in source 5 reduce column width of package types in package selector page 7 fix perl package list import
-	5 reduce column width of package types in package selector page 6 save selections in package selector page different from initial installed packages to avoid reinstalling by default; before downloading/installing a check must be performed, which packages really have to be installed.
-	7 fix perl package list import

 Happy hacking